hitech95/Bow-Warfare/README.md

 Working on
 ----
  - Game Type
-  - LMS
+  - INF
   - CTF

 To Do
 ----
  - Commands
-  - Listplayers
-  - List available Gametype using refelctions
+  - List available Gametype using refelction
+  - Team Chat
  - Game type
   - INF
   - CTF
- - Utils
-  - Arrow TNT Explosion
-  - Arrow Glass Break
-  - Classic Bow
  - API
   - Some new Events